MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-part-3-initial-ideas.markdown

 one is to use human replay data.
-The main reasons are that the reason that previous game playing AI approaches have used massively scaled up, distributed and parallel simulations of the target games are that this projects were undertaken by large AI research organisations which had research goals in mind.
+The main reasons are that the reason that previous game playing AI approaches have used massively scaled up, distributed and parallel simulations of the target games are that these projects were undertaken by large AI research organisations which had research goals in mind.

 For instance, the OpenAI Five system created by